Disaster strikes. And life suddenly changes …routines may be shattered, jobs disrupted, or properties destroyed. What do you do next?

 Disaster Recovery: A Guide to Financial Issues is a comprehensive, 32-page booklet developed to help people affected by disasters minimize the financial impact of that disruptive event on their lives and well-being.
 The three-part guide is divided into stages:

-- Part II identifies steps to take in the weeks and months after disaster has occurred to help people affected by disaster try to settle into a more normal routine by establishing a steady flow of income, handling expenses and debt, and working through potential lawsuits or other settlement;
+Part II identifies steps to take in the weeks and months after disaster has occurred to help people affected by disaster try to settle into a more normal routine by establishing a steady flow of income, handling expenses and debt, and working through potential lawsuits or other settlements;

 Is there anything people can do ahead of time to prepare for possible disaster?
 The guide also contains a brief, easy-to-follow checklist to help individuals and families take proactive steps to prepare for possible disaster in the future.